Large deviations for marked sparse random graphs with applications to interacting diffusions: Introduction

-From the point of view of local weak convergence, the marked random graph $\bar{G}_{n}$ converges to the Galton-Watson tree with degree distribution $\poisson(d)$ and i.i.d.\ marks on vertices and edges with respective distributions $\nu$ and $\chi$.
-Our main result concerns the large deviations behavior around this convergence, that can be expressed via the empirical distributions above. \begin{theorem} The sequence of empirical distributions $\big( U(\bar{G}_{n}) \big)_{n \in \N}$ of random marked graphs $\bar{G}_{n}$ satisfies a large deviation principle with a good rate function $I$.
-Furthermore, the Galton-Watson tree with degree distribution $\poisson(d)$ and i.i.d.\ marks on vertices and edges with respective distributions $\nu$ and $\chi$ is a minimizer of the rate function $I$. \end{theorem}
+When one considers the case of the sparse Erd\H{o}s R\'enyi random graph, from the point of view of local weak convergence, the marked random graph $\bar{G}_{n}$ converges to the Galton-Watson tree with degree distribution $\poisson(d)$ and i.i.d.\ marks on vertices and edges with respective distributions $\nu$ and $\chi$.
+Our main result concerns the large deviations behavior around this convergence, that can be expressed via the empirical distributions above. \begin{theorem} Fix $\nu \in \mathcal{P}(\Theta)$ and $\chi\in\mathcal{P}(\Xi\times\Xi)$.
+Let $G_n$ be the marked graph with i.i.d. discrete marks (with distributions $\nu$ and $\chi)$ and underlying graph the Erd\H{o}s-R\'enyi random graph $G(n,p)$ with $p=\tfrac{d}{n}$.
+The sequence of empirical neighborhood measures $U(G_n)$ satisfies a large deviation principle with a good rate function $\bar{I}_d^{\rm ER}$. \end{theorem}

-We are also able to obtain expressions for the rate function.
+We are also able to obtain expressions for the rate functions.
 If the spaces $\Theta$ and $\Xi$ are finite, we prove via mixture techniques that the function $I$ can be explicitly written in terms of the BC-entropy introduced in Delgosha and Anantharam~\cite{da}.
 If on the other hand $\Theta$ and $\Xi$ are general Polish metric spaces, suitable discretizations of these spaces are used in order to obtain expressions for the rate function.

-We use the empirical measure~\eqref{eq:empirical_distribution_ER} (which contains more information than~\eqref{eq:empiricalmGn}) to prove a large deviation profile for the stochastic Kuramoto model in the sparse regime via Theorem~\ref{t:main_ldp} and Varadhan's Lemma.
+The empirical measure~\eqref{eq:empirical_distribution_ER} (which contains more information than~\eqref{eq:empiricalmGn}) is used to prove a large deviation profile for the stochastic Kuramoto model in the sparse regime via Theorem~\ref{t:ldp_erg_general} and Varadhan's Lemma.
 See Theorem~\ref{thm:intdiff}.

+A natural question that arises from this result is if the phase transition for the existence of the giant component can be recovered from the rate function.
+Just like in~\cite{bc}, this is not the case, due to the fact that the topology we consider here only gives local information about the graphs.